tangsiuman/Getting-and-Cleaning-Data-Course-Project/README.md

 5. Replace actvitiy labels in y_train, y_test
 6. Filter required columns for analysis in x_train, x_test
 7. Combine the train and test filter datasets into all_data
-8. Assign the column names
+8. Assign labls to all_data
 9. Use ddply() to calculate the means of the analysis columns
 10. Write the result to tidy.txt